-Name Age Position Robert A. Frist, Jr. 41 Chief Executive Officer, President and Chairman of the Board of Directors Jeffrey S. Doster 44 Senior Vice President and Chief Technology Officer Gerard M. Hayden, Jr. 54 Senior Vice President and Chief Financial Officer Arthur E. Newman 60 Executive Vice President J. Edward Pearson 46 Senior Vice President and President of HealthStream ResearchTM Kevin P. O'Hara 39 Senior Vice President, General Counsel, and Compliance Officer
+Name Age Position Robert A. Frist, Jr. 42 Chief Executive Officer, President and Chairman of the Board of Directors Jeffrey S. Doster 45 Senior Vice President and Chief Technology Officer Gerard M. Hayden, Jr. 55 Senior Vice President and Chief Financial Officer Arthur E. Newman 61 Executive Vice President J. Edward Pearson 47 Senior Vice President and President of HealthStream ResearchTM Kevin P. O'Hara 40 Senior Vice President, General Counsel, and Compliance Officer Michael Sousa 41 Senior Vice President

 Robert A. Frist, Jr., one of our co-founders, has served as our chief executive officer and chairman of the board of directors since 1990 and president since 2001.
+Mr. Frist is the Company's chief operating decision maker, and has primary responsibility and oversight of HealthStream Learning.
 He graduated with a Bachelor of Science in business with concentrations in finance, economics and marketing from Trinity University.